 Opt for a mix of leaf shapes and sizes, including some long, strappy leaves, plus paddle-shaped and round ones.
 Plants with contrasting foliage color work well, and select some with big, bright blooms.
 Raised beds planted up with the best tropical plants is also an effective way of creating a leafy enclave, as the added height creates the effect of a canopy of green.

-The best tropical plants: for gardens big or small
+The best tropical plants: 24 picks for gardens big or small

 Ready to introduce some of the best tropical plants to your plot?
 Whether you have a compact courtyard or a spacious backyard, you'll find plenty to choose from in our selection.